-(30) The University will provide induction and on-going training to any staff member or student who is likely to be exposed to any Hazardous Substance at the University.

-(31) The University will ensure that the induction and training is appropriate for the level of risk to health caused by a Hazardous Substance that has been identified.

-(32) Such training will be documented and provided in a manner that is appropriate to the staff and students in the local work area.

-(33) All persons working in laboratories will also be provided with a laboratory specific induction (either face to face or virtual).
-Record must be kept of all site specific inductions.

-(34) Hazardous chemical specific training (e.g. Hydro-Fluoric Acid) will be provided if required.

-(35) A risk assessment process will be used to identify if additional, on-going training or refresher training is required by staff, students or others who are likely to be exposed to any hazardous chemicals at the University.
+- (30) The University will provide induction and on-going training to any staff member or student who is likely to be exposed to any Hazardous Substance at the University.
+Suitably accessible training in the use of the electronic hazardous chemical register will be provided to the appropriate level as per user requirements. - (31) The University will ensure that the induction and training is appropriate for the level of risk to health caused by a Hazardous Substance that has been identified. - (32) Such training will be documented and provided in a manner that is appropriate to the staff and students in the local work area. - (33) All persons working in laboratories will also be provided with a laboratory specific induction (either face to face or virtual).
+Record must be kept of all site specific inductions. - (34) Hazardous chemical specific training (e.g. Hydro-Fluoric Acid) will be provided if required. - (35) A risk assessment process will be used to identify if additional, on-going training or refresher training is required by staff, students or others who are likely to be exposed to any hazardous chemicals at the University.